T-Mobile Sidekick: Limited edition

-T-Mobile Sidekick iD (Danger/Sharp)
+T-Mobile Sidekick iD (Sharp)

-The Sidekick iD is a smaller version of the Sidekick 3.
-It was released April 13, 2007.
-The Sidekick iD was aimed at younger, less affluent customers.
+The Sidekick iD is a smaller version of the Sidekick 3, unveiled on April 13, 2007.
+The Sidekick iD was aimed at younger, less affluent customers, with a price of $99 (on a two-year contract) which was half of the Sidekick 3.
 To reduce the cost of the Sidekick iD, the creators, (Sharp), removed some of the features of the Sidekick 3, including the 1.3-megapixel camera, the Bluetooth capability, and its media player.
+However it did retain the Sidekick-patented swivel screen, the hidden keyboard, and the trackball.
+A unique new physical feature were removable colored "bumpers", allowing the appearance of the Sidekick to be easily changed and were available in various colors.

-Although many of the "fun" features were taken out, Danger and Sharp did keep some of the features previously seen on the Sidekick 1, 2 and 3.
-This included the Sidekick-patented swivel screen, the hidden keyboard, and the trackball.
-However, a new feature were removable colored "bumpers", allowing the appearance of the Sidekick to be easily changed.
+T-Mobile Sidekick LX (Sharp)

-T-Mobile Sidekick LX (Danger/Sharp)
+The T-Mobile Sidekick LX (model no. PV-250) was announced on September 26, 2007 and released on October 17, 2007.
+It was sold in two different colors: Midnight Blue and Espresso Brown.
+In addition to the two color selections, the LX includes a wider, higher-resolution screen, blue LED mood lights on all four corners which coordinate to the user's settings, downloadable music and backgrounds, a lighter weight, MMS messaging, and a Micro SD card slot with a 128 MB card included, and an updated operating system.

-The Sidekick LX (PV-250) was released on October 17, 2007 for existing T-Mobile customers via the Internet and five special locations.
-A week later, on October 24, 2007, the LX was released to new T-Mobile subscribers.
-The Sidekick LX is available in two different colors, Midnight Blue and Espresso Brown.
-In addition to the two color selections, the LX includes a wider, higher-resolution screen, blue LED mood lights on all four corners which coordinate to the user's settings, downloadable music and backgrounds, a lighter weight, MMS messaging, and a Micro SD card slot with a 128 MB card included (over the Sidekick 3's 64 MB MiniSD card), and an updated operating system.
 On July 16, 2008, T-Mobile released a limited edition Tony Hawk Edition Sidekick LX, which includes video recording.
-Despite production models being made for testing, ultimately the LX was never released in Australia due to a lack of compatibility with Telstra's 3G 850Mhz network, however Telstra went ahead with selling the Slide after the Hiptop3; the Hiptop3 is now phased out.
-A Midnight Blue Sidekick LX was featured in the video game Midnight Club: Los Angeles.

-In late 2010, Mobilicity began selling the Sidekick LX 2009 as the Mobiflip.
-In early 2011, US regional carrier Cincinnati Bell began selling the Sidekick LX 2009 as the Sharp Jump.
+Despite production models being made for testing, ultimately the LX was never released in Australia due to a lack of compatibility with Telstra's 3G 850Mhz network, however Telstra went ahead with selling the Slide after the Hiptop3.